 Step 1– Meet with your project advisor.
 If an Honors student is interested in conducting an Honors Project, the first step is to meet with the professor to see if it is feasible and if the professor is willing.
 Ideally, this meeting should occur before the semester begins, and preferably towards the end of the first semester of independent study.
-Only full-time faculty can supervise an Honors Project.
-Exceptions might be considered on a case-by-case basis; for exceptions, students should first contact the Department Chair or designee to obtain approval, then contact the Honors Coordinator as soon as possible and before submitting the proposal.
+Typically, full-time faculty supervise an Honors Project, however exceptions will be considered on a case-by-case basis.
+To request an exception, students should first contact the Department Chair or designee to obtain approval, then contact the Honors Director as soon as possible and before submitting the proposal.
 If a proposal is eventually submitted, students must make a clear and compelling case for an exception as part of their proposal.

 Step 2– Develop the enhancement or project plan.
 Next, the student and the professor together should come up with a plan for the student’s independent study.
 The plan must incorporate three essential elements:

 - Rigorous, Scholarly Documentation of Learning, Discovery, and/or Reflection (examples might include outlines, research notes, annotated bibliography, scripts or drafts, lab notes, research memos, etc.),